TuxWarez/crawler/README.md

 @ - Player
 K - Key
 H - Hole: Kills the player, can be filled by a box
-o/O - Button: Can be pushed by a button
+o/O - Button: Can be pushed by a box
-D - Door: Needs a key to open it and takes one fronm you
+D - Door: Needs a key to open it and takes one from you
 B - Box: Used for filling holes and pressing buttons
 \* - Deadly tile: Kills the player and destroys boxes
 Controls: